POSITION IDENTIFICATION

 CLASSIFICATION Exempt

-IMMEDIATE SUPERVISOR Assistant to the President/Chief Diversity Officer
+IMMEDIATE SUPERVISOR Assistant to the President for Inclusive Engagement

 GENERAL FUNCTION

-The Assistant Vice President for Faculty Development and Inclusive Excellence assists the Assistant to the President/Chief Diversity Officer in coordinating efforts that value the inclusion of diversity and inclusive excellence as core values throughout the University community, business practices, and programming in support of the University’s commitment to equal opportunity, access, success, and equity.
-The Assistant Vice President for Faculty Development and Inclusive Excellence collaborates with the Provost to provide faculty development promoting cultural consciousness and anti-racism.
-The Assistant Vice President for Faculty Development and Inclusive Excellence supports faculty in integrating inclusive curriculum into course materials and classroom instruction.
-The Assistant Vice President for Faculty Development and Inclusive Excellence provides guidance and support in integrating inclusiveness into extra-curricular events and programs.
-The Assistant Vice President for Faculty Development and Inclusive Excellence promotes consistency of diversity processes and procedures to positively impact organizational effectiveness, faculty, staff, and student development, and community relations.
-The Assistant Vice President for Faculty Development and Inclusive Excellence assists in the implementation and coordination of diversity-oriented and anti-racism programs, initiatives, professional development, and in the development and implementation of a strategic plan, frameworks, and action plans for valuing the inclusion of diversity consistent with the University’s long-range plan.
-The Assistant Vice President for Faculty Development and Inclusive Excellence maintains strong collaborative working relationships with faculty, students, staff, and external constituents and provides professional development and training in valuing diversity, inclusion and anti-racism.
+The Assistant Vice President (AVP) for Inclusive Engagement and Faculty Development assists the Assistant to the President for Inclusive Engagement in coordinating efforts that value the inclusion of diversity and inclusive excellence as core values throughout the University community, business practices, and programming in support of the University’s commitment to equal opportunity, access, success, and equity.
+This position collaborates with the Provost to provide faculty development promoting cultural consciousness and anti-racism.
+The AVP for Inclusive Engagement and Faculty Development supports faculty in integrating inclusive curriculum into course materials and classroom instruction.
+This role provides guidance and support in integrating inclusiveness into extra-curricular events and programs.
+This position promotes consistency of diversity processes and procedures to positively impact organizational effectiveness, faculty, staff, and student development, and community relations.
+The AVP for Inclusive Engagement and Faculty Development assists in the implementation and coordination of diversity-oriented and anti-racism programs, initiatives, professional development, and in the development and implementation of a strategic plan, frameworks, and action plans for valuing the inclusion of diversity consistent with the University’s long-range plan.
+The position maintains strong collaborative working relationships with faculty, students, staff, and external constituents and provides professional development and training in valuing diversity, inclusion and anti-racism.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least five years of management experience in a complex organization, with involvement in the organization’s diversity and inclusion, equal opportunity, anti-racism, and inclusive excellence obligations, policies, and strategies, is required.
-Demonstrated leadership and experience in advancing diversity, inclusion, multiculturalism, anti-racism, and equity within a complex organization is required.
+Experience: At least five years of management experience in a complex organization, with demonstrated involvement in the organization’s diversity and inclusion, equal opportunity, anti-racism, and inclusive excellence programs, policies, and strategies, is required.
+Demonstrated leadership and experience in building programs supporting diversity, inclusion, multiculturalism, anti-racism, and equity within a complex organization is required.
 Experience serving as an internal resource and consultant, and working collaboratively with a wide array of persons is required.
 Administrative experience in education is preferred.
 Experience leading or participating in significant organizational change is preferred.

 Skills: Excellent command of contemporary diversity, equity, inclusion, anti-racism, and multiculturalism concepts and issues is required.
 Excellent communications and interpersonal skills are required.
-The ability to research, identify, and implement best practices of diversity and inclusion is required.
+The ability to research, identify, and implement best practices of diversity and inclusion programs is required.
 The ability to work effectively and collegially within a large, complex university system and to negotiate with a wide range of constituencies is required.
 Demonstrated knowledge of issues of social justice, diversity, anti-racism, and inclusive excellence as fundamental aspects of academic excellence is preferred.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assists the Assistant to the President/Chief Diversity Officer in providing vision, leadership, coordination, and strategic planning for diversity, equity, anti-racism, and inclusive excellence throughout the University.
+1. Supports the Assistant to the President for Inclusive Engagement in providing vision, leadership, coordination, and strategic planning for diversity, equity, anti-racism, and inclusive excellence throughout the University.

 2. Develops and presents innovative ideas and program concepts related to University diversity, anti-racism, and inclusive excellence for consideration, selection, and implementation.